truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 FreeNAS API has multiple query methods including pool.query, disk.query, vm.query and many more.

-The arguments for these methods support multiple options and filters that are similar to what is available in SQL queries.
+The arguments for these methods support multiple options and filters that are similar to what one might find in SQL queries.

 ### Query Filters